By: Brandee Malcolm

 Another idea is to make a backyard birthday splash zone, set up different stations in your backyard each with a different activity.
 For example, have one station have a sprinkler, another station a tub , big storage containers come in handy for this, and fill it full of water and dish soap bubbles throw some toys in, wading pool for another station, sun tan station with lawn chairs for relaxing Play some summer beach music and you are ready to hit the pool.
 Make bubbles as an activity here is a link with directions on making homemade bubbles, http://babyparenting.about.com/cs/activities/a/bubbles.htm.

 Older kids may enjoy an outside movie night themed party.
 Choose your movies, pop some popcorn and get beverages and set up with a portable DVD player or move your TV outside.
 Sit on blankets and let the party begin.

 Camping birthday party, Start by setting up tents, start a fire and roast hot dogs and smores.
 You could even tape a cd of nature sounds to play to make it more realistic.
 As a party favor make copies of that cd and send it home.
 Tell stories and sing songs.

 These are just a few ideas that are sure to have your little ones have a summer birthday they will not forget.

-Brandee Malcolm is a stay at home mom to her three children.
-In her spare time she enjoys writing, scrapbooking, stamping and spending time with her husband and children. www.momsecond.blogspot.com
+Brandee Malcolm is a freelance writer and a stay at home mom to three kids.
+She enjoys blogging, scrapbooking and spending time with her family.
+Brandee blogs at www.momsecond.blogspot.com